 - 1. Team Questions 10 questions, 10 points per question, total possible points is 100. - 2.
-Individual Questions -2 questions (one Oyasumi card), 5 points per question, total possible points is 10. - 3.
+Individual Questions One question per student, 5 points each.
+The total possible team score therefore is 15 points.
+If there are only two students on the team, their average score will be multiplied by three. - 3.
 Toss-Up Questions 10 questions, 5 points per question, total possible points 50.